 Builders are used to clone your custom Runtime Code written in TypeScript, Go, and Lua.
 A builder represents the “Continuous Integration” portion of a traditional CI/CD pipeline.
-Deployment is a separate process and must be triggered manually.

 Builders conditionally compile your code against a selected Nakama image and package it into a Docker image.
 Your 20 most recent builder images are stored at all times.